hownbey-hw/merchant-sdk-php/README.md

 ## POODLE Update
 - Because of the Poodle vulnerability, PayPal has disabled SSLv3.
-- To enable TLS encryption, the changes were made to [PPHttpConfig.php](https://github.com/paypal/sdk-core-php/blob/master/lib/PayPal/Core/PPHttpConfig.php#L11) in [SDK Core](https://github.com/paypal/sdk-core-php/tree/master) to use a cipher list specific to TLS encryption.
 ``` php
     /**
 	 * Some default options for curl